 For larger remodeling projects, consider using a construction debris recycling business.

 Some building materials that can’t be salvaged for reuse can still be recycled at a construction and demolition processing facility.
 These facilities recycle materials such as asphalt, metals, and wood, and put materials to better use than if they went in the trash.

 If you are working with a contractor, ask where they are planning to dispose of waste and ask them to use a facility that recycles a greater amount of materials.
-Learn more at http://www.hennepin.us/salvage under the “recycle construction and demolition materials” tab.
+Learn more about recycling construction and demolition materials.